Original card games by David Parlett

 Set-up

 North and South are partners and play respectively spades and clubs.
 East and West are partners and play respectively hearts and diamonds.
-Each player takes the undealt Ten of his suit and places it face up on the table before him as an indicator card.
+You each take the undealt Ten of your designated suit and place it face up on the table before you as an indicator card.
 Deal the other 48 out in seven rows and columns with a gap in the middle (as for two).

 Play